 Reconnect with the University of Minnesota campus community.
 Join one of the many student groups on campus related to your personal, academic, or international interests.

 Take advantage of the myriad of opportunities the University offers for community engagement within the Twin Cities and elsewhere in the US.
-The Community Service-Learning Center has many resources to help you facilitate volunteer experiences that range from one-time commitments to sustained weekly involvement of two to ten hours over a semester or a year.
+The Center for Community-Engaged Learning has many resources to help you facilitate volunteer experiences that range from one-time commitments to sustained weekly involvement of two to ten hours over a semester or a year.

-Typically each semester thirty or more University of Minnesota courses include a service-learning component.
+Typically each semester thirty or more University of Minnesota courses include a community engagement component.
 The next time you register, consider taking one of these courses.
-A list of service-learning courses can be found on the Community Service-Learning Center website.
+A list of community engagement courses can be found on the Center for Community-Engaged Learning website.